qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

 A default magnification value can be defined within :menuselection:`Settings --> Options --> Rendering --> Rendering behavior`, which is very useful for high-resolution screens to enlarge small symbols.
-In addition, a setting in :menuselection:`Settings --> Options --> Canvas & Options --> DPI` controls whether QGIS respects each monitor's physical DPI or uses the overall system logical DPI.
+In addition, a setting in :menuselection:`Settings --> Options --> Canvas & Legend --> DPI` controls whether QGIS respects each monitor's physical DPI or uses the overall system logical DPI.

 To the right of the magnifier tool you can define a current clockwise